Muscular Dystrophy Association: History

 In November 2020, MDA launched a tool, called the neuroMuscular ObserVational Research (MOVR) Visualization and Reporting Platform (VRP), to help make clinical data more accessible and accelerate the discovery of muscular dystrophy treatments.

 In response to the COVID-19 pandemic, MDA converted several of its traditional programs to virtual formats and introduced new virtual programming.
 The latter included several Facebook Live events discussing challenges that the pandemic placed on people with disabilities.
 It also provided COVID-19 resources and recommendations for neuromuscular patients and providers via its online resource center.
 Throughout stay at home orders due to the COVID-19 pandemic, MDA shared a "joke of the day" from National Ambassador Ethan Lybrand via their social media channels.

 In January 2021, MDA announced NFL running back Nyheim Hines as its national spokesperson.

 The Muscular Dystrophy Association (MDA) was established to lead research and support for individuals affected by muscular dystrophy and related diseases.

-In a 2024 interview with Denver Frederick, Dr. Donald Wood, the current CEO of MDA, discussed the organization's founding legacy and its evolving role in reimagining support and research for the muscular dystrophy community.
+In a 2024 interview with Denver Frederick, Dr. Donald Wood, CEO of MDA from 2020-2025, discussed the organization's founding legacy and its evolving role in reimagining support and research for the muscular dystrophy community.
 Dr. Wood highlighted MDA's commitment to continuing the vision of its founders through expanded programs and initiatives.

+In March 2025, marking its 75th year, the association held its annual Clinical & Scientific Conference in Dallas, where discussions focused on legislative advocacy regarding air travel accessibility, disability rights, and the completion of universal newborn screening for Spinal Muscular Atrophy (SMA) in the U.S.

+In May 2025, Donald S. Wood, PhD, retired from the Muscular Dystrophy Association (MDA).
+Dr. Wood previously served as Vice Chair of the Board of Directors from 2017 to 2020 before becoming President.
+Sharon Hesterlee, PhD, who served as Chief Research Officer for the organization, was appointed President and CEO.